-In our previous article, we treated an issue that intending immigrants have been asking all these while as to whether one can get married while on a USA visitor visa, and in the present study, we are considering things to consider before getting married on a U.S. tourist visa or waiver visa.
+In our previous article, we treated an issue that intending immigrants have been asking about all these while as to whether one can get married while on a USA visitor visa?, and in the present study, we are considering things to consider before getting married on a U.S. tourist visa or waiver visa.

 Have you ever wondered how people who got to the U.S., got married and adjusted their status?
 This is possible, but before you consider this option of getting married on a tourist visa, it is important you take a look at the following.